toddlemoine/pokedex/README.md

 npm install && npm run serve
 ```

+## Using

+The first time you launch the app, an initial set of 75 Pokemon are downloaded and cached locally from
+the PokeAPI.
+That's a one-time operatin and after that, starting or refreshing the app should be much quicker.

+Pokemon can be filtered by name, type, and species.
+They can be sorted by Order, Name, HP, Base experience,
+ability count, height, and weight via a dropdown menu on the right.
+Sort order is toggled by selecting
+the same sort option again.

+View details about a Pokemon by clicking it.

+Most, if not all, of the app can be navigated by keyboard.

 ## Configuration

 Configuration is limited, but what's there is managed through the `.env` file in the root